buchi2/smarthome/enocean/README.md

 Add the following lines to your plugin.conf and just change the serialport to the portname of your enocean-adpater.
 A udev-rules for the enocean-adapter is recommend.
 The specification of the enocean tx_id is optional but mandatory for sending control commands from the stick to a device.
 When controlling multiple devices, it is recommended to use the stick's BaseID (not ChipID) as transmitting ID.
-For further information regarding the difference between BaseID and ChipId, see https://www.enocean.com/en/knowledge-base-doku/enoceansystemspecification:issue:what_is_a_base_id/
+For further information regarding the difference between BaseID and ChipID, see https://www.enocean.com/en/knowledge-base-doku/enoceansystemspecification:issue:what_is_a_base_id/
 With the specification of the BaseID, 128 different transmit IDs are available, ranging between BaseID and BaseID + 127.

 <pre>